yueki-work/renovate-auto-merge-settings/README.md

 ### Commit hash pinning disabled

-Renovate keeps original comment if commit hash pinning is disabled.
+If commit hash pinning is disabled, then Renovate keeps the original comment.

 ```yaml